NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Observation-TobaccoConsumption/Index.page.md

 ### Mandatory and Must Support Data Elements

-The following elements, including those of the the corresponding {{pagelink:Profile-Observation,text:UKCore-Observation}} parent profile, are identified as MustSupport, and it is expected that consumers and suppliers SHALL support these as per the {{pagelink:Guidance-MustSupport}}.
+The following elements, in addition to those in the corresponding {{pagelink:Profile-Observation,text:UKCore-Observation}} parent profile, are identified as MustSupport, and it is expected that consumers and suppliers SHALL support these as per the {{pagelink:Guidance-MustSupport}}.

 <table class="assets" title="MustSupport element list">
 <tr>